 The Irrigated Lands Regulatory Program regulates discharges from irrigated agricultural lands, which includes irrigation return flow, flows from tile drains, and storm water runoff.
-These discharges can affect water quality by transporting pollutants including pesticides, sediment, nutrients, salts, pathogens, and heavy metals from cultivated fields into surface waters.
+These discharges can affect water quality by transporting pollutants, including pesticides, sediment, nutrients, salts, pathogens, and heavy metals, from irrigated fields to surface waters.

 Many surface water bodies are impaired because of pollutants from agricultural sources.
-Groundwater bodies have also suffered pesticide, nitrate and salt contamination.
-Statewide, approximately 9,493 miles of rivers/streams and some 513,130 acres of lakes/reservoirs are listed on the 303(d) list as being impaired by irrigated agriculture.
-Of these, approximately 2,800 miles, or approximately 28 percent, have been identified as impaired by pesticides.
+Recently, some groundwater aquifers have been contaminated by pesticides, nitrates, and salts.
+Statewide, approximately 9,493 miles of rivers and streams and approximately

+513,130 acres of lakes and reservoirs are listed as impaired under the Clean Water Act due to the impacts of irrigated agriculture.
+Of these, approximately 2,800 miles of rivers and streams, approximately 28 percent of the total amount of impaired rivers and streams, have been identified as being impaired by pesticides.